OSSOS/SurveySimulator/README.md

-Cite **Petit, J.-M., et al., AJ, Vol 142 ID 131 (2011)** if you make use of the SurveySimulator or the CFEPS L7SyntheticModel-v09 Kuiper belt model.
+Cite **Petit, J.-M., et al., AJ, Vol 142 ID 131 (2011)** if you make use of the SurveySimulator, or the CFEPS L7SyntheticModel-v09 Kuiper belt model.

 If you make use of the Survey characterizations and detections please cite the appropriate survey paper: